MarkusWals/node-red-contrib-micropi/README.md

-MicroPi
+#MicroPi

 A set of nodes for recording and streaming audio from an usb microphone connected to a Raspberry Pi in Node-Red.

 Nodes:

-MicroPi
+#MicroPi

-    To record send boolean true as msg.payload
+To record send boolean true as msg.payload, to stop send false.
-    To stop send false

 3 Outputs:

 1. Streaming audio as raw L16
 2. Wav file as a buffer with metadata
 3. Status messages

-Microphone
-    To record send boolean true as msg.payload
-    To stop send false
+#Microphone

-    Streams Audio as raw L16 from the microphone
+Streams Audio as raw L16 from the microphone.
+To record send boolean true as msg.payload, to stop send false.

-Wav-Filewriter
+#Wav-Filewriter

 Pipes the audio stream into a wav file on the sdcard

 Important Notice!!
 MicroPi Requires to have NodeJS version > 6.5.x and Node-Red version > 0.14.x installed, note that those available via apt-get WILL NOT WORK.